Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 In a reaction such as `a + b + c ⇒ d + e` the **input molecules** are  `a`, `b`, and `c`, and the **output molecules** are `d` and `e`.
 A reaction can have one or more input molecules, and zero or more output molecules.

-Once a reaction starts, the input molecules instantaneously disappear from the soup, and then the output molecules are injected into the soup.
+Once a reaction starts, the input molecules instantaneously disappear from the soup (they are "consumed" by the reaction), and then the output molecules are injected into the soup.

 The simulator can start many reactions concurrently whenever their input molecules are available.

 ## Using chemistry for concurrent computation

 The runtime engine of `JoinRun` implements such a “chemical machine simulator”.
-Now, rather than merely watch as reactions happen, we are going to use this machine for practical computations.
+Now, rather than merely watch as reactions happen, we are going to use this engine for practical computations.

-The basic idea is that we are going to give the machine some values and expressions to be computed whenever reactions occur:
+The basic idea is that we are going to specify some values and expressions to be computed whenever reactions occur:

 - Each molecule will carry a value.
 Molecule values are strongly typed: a molecule of a given sort (such as `b`) can only carry values of some fixed specified type.
 - Each reaction will carry a function (the **reaction body**) that computes some new values and puts these values on the output molecules.